Feeling Blue: How to Help Kids With Holiday Depression

 - Inappropriate sexual activity

 All of this can be pretty tough to think about, and even harder to discuss.
-Signs of depression often hide deep within a child’s phone as they text friends or post to social media about their feelings.
+Signs of holiday depression often hide deep within a child’s phone as they text friends or post to social media about feeling blue.
 Bark monitors for these warnings signs and alerts you when your child needs your support.
 While it’s certainly no substitute for ongoing conversations with your child, it’s a “helping hand” when dealing with tougher topics.
 If you’ve not yet tried Bark, you can sign up today for a free, one-week trial.